 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where rivadavite typically forms.
+Look in evaporite deposits country, the host setting where rivadavite typically forms.
 If you start seeing borax, kernite, ulexite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.